 1. How did you get started with belly dancing?

 I discovered belly dance through making costumes for an Underbelly troupe performance back in 2001.
-I met the girls and went to see a few of their show and fell completely in love the with the dance.
-I felt an instant knowing that it was something I had to try.
+I met the girls and went to see a few of their show and fell in love the with the dance.
+I felt an instant knowing that it was something I had to do.

 I later moved to Sydney to study Costume at NIDA, and continued to learn belly dance from many great teachers for several years.
 This then lead to performing in Sydney and working closely with belly dancers Jane and Daria.